Hamza29973/passport/README.md

-# Passport Authentication Example
+# Passport Authentication Example (Node.js + Express)

-This is a Node.js and Express application demonstrating authentication using **Passport.js** with:
+A professional example of user authentication in a Node.js and Express application using **Passport.js**, supporting:

 - Local username/password authentication
 - Google OAuth 2.0 login
 - Facebook login

-Users are stored in a temporary in-memory array (for demo purposes).
+Users are stored in an **in-memory database** (for demonstration purposes).

 ---

-## Features
+## 🚀 Features

+- Register a user using local credentials
-- Register and login with local credentials
+- Login with local credentials
+- Login with Google
-- Login with Google or Facebook accounts
+- Login with Facebook
+- Session-based authentication with `express-session`
 - Protected dashboard route accessible only to authenticated users
 - Logout functionality

 ---

-## Technologies Used
+## 🛠 Technologies Used

 - Node.js
 - Express